moughxyz/viberunner/README.md

 npm run build
 ```

-This creates `dist/bundle.iife.js` that Vizor can load.
+This creates `dist/bundle.iife.js` that Vibeframe can load.

 ## 📋 Configuration Reference